JuliCardenasG/mosaic/README.md

 ## Introduction

 The goal of this project is to generate a mosaic of 10x10 tiles which allows participants to change the color of a single tile.

-When multiple participants are concurrently playing the game, the mosaic should update when one of the players changes the color of a tile.
+Bonus: When multiple participants are concurrently playing the game, the mosaic should update when one of the players changes the color of a tile.

 ## Technologies